intelsdi-x/swan/docs/install.md

 The cross-platform virtualization application [VirtualBox](https://www.virtualbox.org/) has to be installed because the Swan virtual machine is configured to use this provider.
 See [here](https://www.virtualbox.org/wiki/Downloads) for guidance on installation of VirtualBox.

 **3. Vagrant**
-The command line utility for managing the lifecycle of virtual machines [Vagrant](https://www.vagrantup.com/docs/) is needed to create and run a pre-configured Swan virtual machine.
-Swan requires Vagrant version 1.8.6.
-See [here](https://www.vagrantup.com/docs/installation/) for guidance on installation of Vagrant.
+The command line utility for managing the life cycle of virtual machines [Vagrant](https://www.vagrantup.com/docs/) is needed to create and run a pre-configured Swan virtual machine.
+See [here](https://www.vagrantup.com/docs/installation/) for guidance on installation of Vagrant. *Please note* that Swan requires Vagrant version _1.8.6_.
 Configure vagrant to work with VirtualBox by installing the plugin [vagrant-vbguest](https://github.com/dotless-de/vagrant-vbguest) which automatically installs the host's VirtualBox Guest Additions on the guest system:
 ```
 $ vagrant plugin install vagrant-vbguest